 A study of the fundamentals of the Microsoft PowerShell scripting language, which is used to automate various tasks on Windows-based systems.
 Emphasis is on Windows PowerShell command-line features and techniques.
+3 hours lecture, 2 hours laboratory.

-CIS 259 - Advanced Linux Systems Administration (4)
+CIS 259 - Advanced Linux Systems Administration (4) °